 However, in order to implement a successful anchoring argument, your sales representatives are going to need props.

 When selling a consumable good, it’s important to bring samples along for the conversation.
 When a customer can physically feel the difference between your products and the low-quality products your competitors are selling, it will be easy for them to understand the difference and make the switch.

 6. Digital Marketing

 Part of increasing awareness of your product offerings is using digital channels to promote your business.
 Invite new and existing customers to follow you on social media to stay up to date with new offerings and exclusive promotions.
 Using these digital platforms can establish anchoring and other sales techniques for a larger audience.
 Encourage new followers to call your office, visit your eCommerce store, or come by your brick-and-mortar location.
 Unsure where to start with Digital Marketing?
-Download this free guide.

 7. Vendor Support

 Growing your ancillary product sales shouldn’t be a project you take on alone.
 Everything from product and sales training to samples and digital support should be provided by your vendor.
 As you are choosing an ancillary product to focus on, ensure that the supplier of that product is providing you with the support you need to be successful.
-Here at AMMEX, we arm our Partners with the tools and resources they need to grow their glove sales.

 The key to increasing wholesale distribution revenue is to focus on growing existing business using ancillary products.
 With product training and samples in-hand, your sales representatives will be prepared to proactively seek the sale using the anchoring technique.
 Amplify their efforts by utilizing digital marketing to increase the awareness of your company.
 Most importantly, seek out vendors who will support your success with marketing tools and sales training resources so that you can focus on what matters most: growing your company’s revenue.